On this page9

 Some visitors develop personal rhythms.
 New Year at Che Kung for annual guidance, Wong Tai Sin throughout the year for specific situations.
 Others choose based on the type of question they're asking.

 There's no rule saying you have to pick one temple forever.
-These aren't competing religions — they're different tools in Hong Kong's rich spiritual toolkit.
+These are different tools in Hong Kong's rich spiritual toolkit, not competing religions.

 For Online Interpretation, We Focus on Wong Tai Sin